What does the Blue cave visit look like during a tour?

 Passengers would be doing a 10h & 100 nautical miles long round trip tour and still not getting much longer than 10 minutes inside the Blue cave itself.

-If the Blue cave is the sole reason to book that tour, plase be advised, warned and informed how it looks like.
+If the Blue cave is the sole reason to book that tour, please be advised, warned, and informed what it looks like.

-If you want to spend an enjoyable day on the boat/sea, whilst enjoying some drinks, food, sun, swimming, sunbathing and music + considering a Blue cave to be a welcome bonus = you’re on the right track.
+If you want to spend an enjoyable day on the boat/sea while enjoying some drinks, food, sun, swimming, sunbathing, and music + considering a Blue cave a welcome bonus = you’re on the right track.

-For Vis island is spectacular, Hvar is world-renowned, Zlatni rat famous, Šolta beautiful..
+Vis island is spectacular, Hvar is world-renowned, Zlatni rat famous, Šolta beautiful.

 The Blue cave is just a small glowing cave.